bjackman/my-rpi-k8s/README.md

 - Put these k8s resources in a damn namespace you silly idiot
 - Find out how to continuously deliver prometheus
 - Switch to Ingress (?) to get rid of NodePort hackery
-- Persist & share prometheus data
+- Persist & share prometheus data (Cortex)
+- node_exporter
+- Grafana
+- Package all the resources so deployment is a single op (Helm?)